beyzaarslanturk/React-Movie-App/README.md

-#### In this project, the user can create his own tweet.
-She determines the information related to the user and the tweet she wants.
-User can download the created tweet.
-This project was completed using SCSS and React.js and my purpose in making this project was to experience the core React.js features. <br> <br> <br>
+#### This is a movie application.
+We see the movies in the project via an API.
+When a word related to the desired movie is typed in the search section, we can access all the movies in that word.
+Subjects and scores of movies are also available.
+This project was completed using CSS, Tailwind, and React.js and my purpose in making this project was to experience basic React.js features.
+The project was done responsive design.<br> <br> <br>

 My achievements were:
 - Master layout creation